ventosae/100-days-of-code/r1-log.md

 ### R1D8
 R1D8 Today I was mostly doing exercises at Freecodecamp and went for the FCC study group meetup.
 Which was not easy because as per usual I felt left behind.
 Oh well, nothing new here.
 Just keep doing what I planned

+### R1D9
+R1D9 Finished another slider and managed to fix a couple of annoying bugs.
+Progress is a bit slow but i'm hitting this 1 hour target.

+### R1D10
+R1D8 Continiue working on a mobile landing page.
+I WANT TO FINISH IT.